Your To-Do List Isn’t the Problem

 Respond instead of react.

-Trust my next step, rather than second-guessing everything.
+Trust my next step, rather than second-guess everything.

 In other words—my capacity comes back online.